microsoft/pxt/docs/blog/csed-week/csed-week-2019.md

 ![Arcade card](/static/blog/csed-week/arcade-badge.png)

 Hey, this year MakeCode Arcade is available!
-Try out some of these game coding ideas!
+Your students will love coding their own games!

 ### ~ hint